Bohemian Reformation: Czech (Bohemian, Moravian) Brethren

 The Unity of the Brethren executed the first Czech Bible translation from the original languages.
-This work was initiated by Brethren's bishop Jan Blahoslav who translated the New Testament from Greek in 1564.
+This work was initiated by Brethren bishop Jan Blahoslav who translated the New Testament from Greek in 1564.
 The complete Bible was published in six volumes between 1579 and 1593 with extensive annotations.
 It was printed in a Moravian fortified house in Kralice nad Oslavou, therefore it is called the Kralice Bible.
 It was the first Czech Bible in which the verses were numbered.

 The Brethren introduced the sacred song in the vernacular language as a basic element of the church service.
 Although the Unity of the Brethren was just a small religious group, its contribution for the development of the Czech monophonic sacred song is indisputable.
 Their first hymnal (in Czech) was printed in 1501 as the first printed hymnal in the whole Christian world (containing 89 hymns without tunes).
 During the 16th and early 17th century, the Unity became the foremost producer of hymns in Czech lands.
 The Unity printed some eleven different hymnals (in 28 publications) in Czech, German, and Polish, most including tunes as well as words.
 The first German-language Unity hymnal edited in 1531 by Michael Weisse had 157 hymns with tunes.
 In 1541 Jan Roh edited a new Czech hymnal containing 482 hymns with tunes, and in 1544, he issued a new revised edition of the German hymnal of 1531.
 Unity's best known Czech-language hymnbooks were printed in Ivančice (1561) and Szamotuły (1564) under the supervision of Jan Blahoslav.
 The hymnal of 1561 contained 735 hymn texts and over 450 melodies.
 That makes the importance of hymn singing in the Unity very clear.
 The Bohemian Brethren later also used the Genevan Psalter translated into Czech by Jiří Strejc in 1587.

 Apart from Jan Blahoslav, other famous theologians of the Unity were Luke of Prague, Jan Augusta or John Amos Comenius.
 During the time of the intransigent Counter-Reformation in Bohemia and Moravia after 1620, the leaders of the Unity were forced to leave the country.
 Comenius tried to lead the Unity in exile but after his death it was in decline.
 In 1722 the Unity of the Brethren was renewed in Saxony by emigrants from Moravia with support of a local count Nikolaus Ludwig von Zinzendorf.
 Since that time the Unity has also been known as the Moravian Church.